 Sikandar Lodi is best known for establishing the city of Agra, which will subsequently become his capital in a few years.
 An able ruler, Sikandar had an ever going conflict with the ruler of Gwalior, Mansingh Tomar, with whom the Lodi ruler fought almost all of his life.

-It is a building which imitates the Bada Gumbad in many ways, especially in terms of its shape.
-But what makes it difficult from it is its ornamentation or the decoration.
+It is a building that imitates the Bada Gumbad in many ways, especially in terms of its shape.
+But what makes it difficult for it is its ornamentation or the decoration.

 On the outside, one can see the remains of blue-glazed tiles, which is from where it derives the name ‘Shish Gumbad‘ or glass dome.
 One possibility is that its outside was once fully covered with these tiles.